Teach Your Children Financial Responsibility

 One way to minimize that stress is to teach your recent college graduates some important lessons about money.
 You can help them get off to a good start on their new lives, and reduce the odds that they'll need to lean on you for their finances.
 These three strategies are a good place to start:

 - Take advantage of compounding: Time can be a young person's greatest financial asset.
-Even small amounts invested regularly in a mutual fund in your 20s can have a big impact on the size of your nest egg at retirement.
+Even small amounts invested in your 20s can have a big impact on the size of your nest egg at retirement.
 Urge your kids to start saving as soon as they land their first jobs.

 - Avoid debt: When you're young, money is often scarce, and needs seem plenty.
 But going deep into debt to furnish that first apartment or buy a new car means paying interest to the bank instead of investing in yourself and your future.